MTG/freesound/_docs/api/source/resources.rst

   GET /apiv2/me/

-This resource returns basic information of a user that has logged in using the OAuth2 procedure.
+This resource returns basic information of the user that is logged in using the OAuth2 procedure.
 It can be used by applications to be able to identify which Freesound user has logged in.

 Response
 --------

-The Me resource response consists of a dictionary with all the fields present in a standard :ref:`user_instance`, plus an additional ``email`` field that can be used by the application to uniquely identify the end user.
+The Me resource response consists of a dictionary with all the fields present in a standard :ref:`user_instance`, plus additional ``email`` and ``unique_id`` fields that can be used by the application to uniquely identify the end user.

 Pack resources